Benefits of moderate hypercapnia for the brain. Obstructive sleep apnea and depression (literature review). Pathogenesis of hypercapnia and hypoxemia

 • sudden headache and dizziness;

-• blood pressure rises significantly;
+• blood pressure increases significantly;

 • the person feels drowsy and becomes lethargic;